 Once you have completed your Locksmith training course and have your accreditation in Locksmithing, you can expect a rewarding career with a steady flow of work.
 If you choose to sub-contract then you can join the Keytek® team, you are able to dictate your own working hours and fit them around your life.
 If you need to pick your children up from school every day between 3-4, then we will not offer you work within that hour.
 But if you have a weekend free, then let us know that you can work, and we will pass on as many jobs as you want.

 Locksmith career progression

 There are new locks coming on to the market every day, including the new phase of ‘smart locks’ so a Locksmith will never stop learning, the more advanced your skills the more complicated jobs you can take on.
 The room for growth within the Locksmith industry is never ending.
 The Locksmithing industry generally remains unaffected regardless of the wider economy, so you can expect to have a constant stream of work and with this comes peace of mind.

 Your working environment

-As a certified locksmith you can expect to work in both commercial and residential properties.
-Your jobs can range from changing the locks on a new home, to securing a shop after a brea
+As a certified Locksmith you can expect to work in both commercial and residential properties.
+Your jobs can range from changing the locks on a new home, to securing a shop after a break in.

 Further information with regards to Locksmith Training can be found on our dedicated Locksmith Training Academy site at www.locksmiths-training.co.uk